Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-whose integral vanishes between any two bulk planes with $\partial_x\rho =0$.
-Eq.~\eqref{eq:int-mu-R} therefore yields a second {constraint}:
+{\blue the integral of which} vanishes between any two bulk planes where $\partial_x\rho =0$.
+Eq.~\eqref{eq:int-mu-R} then yields a second constraint:

-{Eqs.}~(\ref{eq:cond1},\ref{eq:cond2}) show the coexisting densities to satisfy a common tangent construction on a transformed (bulk) free energy $\phi(R) = \int g_0(\rho)dR$.
-Because $R$ is nonlinear in $\rho$, the lever rule, $\rho_\ell V_\ell+\rho_g V_g = \rho V$ is nonlinear in $R$, but still determines the phase volumes $V_{\ell,g}$.
-Also the densities $\rho_{\ell,g}$ do not vary as one moves along the `tie-line' by changing the global mean density $\rho$.
-This is not true generally in non-equilibrium phase separation~\footnote{For example, in flow-induced phase separation (shear banding) the composition of coexisting phases alters as one traverses the tie-line by increasing the mean shear rate; see~\cite{Fielding:2003:EPJE}}, but is a consequence of our transformed free-energy structure.
+Because $R$ is nonlinear in $\rho$, the lever rule, $\rho_\ell V_\ell+\rho_g V_g = \rho_0 V$ is nonlinear in $R$, but still determines the phase volumes $V_{\ell,g}$.
+Also the densities $\rho_{\ell,g}$ do not vary as one moves along the `tie-line' by changing the global mean density $\rho_0$.
+This is not true generally in non-equilibrium phase separation~\cite{Fielding:2003:EPJE}.